solarspaceclouds/ThreePrisonersDilemma-Python/README.md

 # Three Prisoners Dilemma

 ## Overview
-This project is a python implementationo f the Three Prisoners Dilemma problem commonly implemented in Java.
+This project is a python implementation of the Three Prisoners Dilemma problem commonly implemented in Java.
 I did the project in Java for a school assignment for the Intelligent Agents module and am creating this project for practice of converting Java code to python and to reinforce my learning from this project about multi-agent systems

 ## Background